mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 ## What is mesh networking

-Mesh networks consist of somewhat arbitrarily connected nodes.
+Mesh networks consist of nodes connected via links.
+The links might be wired or wireless connections.
+These networks change frequently due to nodes going offline/online and connections getting disturbed.
-In many cases these networks change frequently.
-In this case it is called Mobile Ad Hoc Networks (MANET).
+Also, nodes might be mobile and connect to other nodes.
+These networks are called Mobile Ad Hoc Networks (MANET).

 ## Categories

-Mesh routing algorithms can be categorized by different distinct properties.
+Mesh routing algorithms can be categorized by different properties to distinguish those protocols.
+Note that hybrid approaches are alway possible.

 ### Layer 2 vs. Layer3
 Emulating OSI model layer 2 or 3 as part of the mesh network protocol has some pros and cons.